ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 sudo iptables -t nat -A POSTROUTING -o eth1 -d 99.99.1.2 -p all -j SNAT --to 99.99.1.1
 ```

-* cycle the interface
+* Cycle the interface

+May not be strictly required, but I did have at least one occastion where the server ignored the NAT rule until I did this.

 ```bash
 ip set dev eth1 down
 ip set dev eth1 up
 ```

-* check status of Geneve tunnel
+* Check status of Geneve tunnel

-It should show that it's down because we haven't configured the 2nd node yet
+It should show that state=down because we haven't configured the 2nd node yet

 ```bash
 sudo ovs-vsctl show | grep geneve -C 3